 Anyone operating an alarm system, whether monitored or local, is required to obtain an alarm permit.
 A separate alarm registration is required for each alarm site having a distinct address or business.
-Alarm systems not required to obtain a registration include those installed on an auto vehicle, on one’s person, or an alarm system which will not emit a signal (either audible or visible) from the outside of the building or residence but is designed solely to alert the occupants of a building or residence.
+Alarm systems not required to obtain a registration include those installed on an auto vehicle, on one’s person, or an alarm system that will not emit a signal (either audible or visible) from the outside of the building or residence but is designed solely to alert the occupants of a building or residence.

 How do I register my alarm?

 The Burglar Alarm Systems ordinance requires alarm/monitoring companies to register and collect the permit fee of newly installed alarm systems.
-New alarms systems are required to have a valid alarm permit prior to activation.
+New alarm systems are required to have a valid alarm permit prior to activation.
 Alarm permits are valid for one year.
 In coordination with their alarm/monitoring company, the alarm user also has the option to register and simultaneously pay online at www.famspermit.com/MiamiBeach.
 Both the permit registration application and payment have to be received together to process an alarm user’s registration.

 What is the cost to register my alarm system?